 Mr. Mime is an A-Tier pick, but only when played to its fullest potential due to the complexity of its kit.
 This not only requires the player to have a strong level of Mimey mastery, but for it to also synergise properly with its team.
 As such, we would recommend against casually picking up Mr. Mime in lower elo games, unless you have a burning desire to learn the Pokémon inside and out.

-After the recent nerf to Cinderace, Greninja briefly shot up the rankings.
+After the original nerfs to Cinderace, Greninja briefly shot up the rankings.
 The froggy boi’s Smokescreen/Surf combo provides great utility, while Surf provides bonus damage to low HP targets alongside a cooldown reset if it knocks out an opponent – nasty.

 Throwing on damage-boosting Held Items like a Muscle Band, Float Stone, or Attack Weight will turn Greninja into the sneakiest of glass cannons.
 However, Greninja’s mobility was hit hard with the Smokescreen nerf in patch 126.96.36.199, making it much harder to really take advantage of his combo.
 As such, his short time as an S-Tier pick has come to an end.

 While Mamoswine doesn’t really do much in the DPS department like Crustle and Snorlax, it is still an incredibly tanky option.
 What’s more, all of its abilities have a crowd control element, meaning there is great flexibility in how you can play Mamoswine depending on the state of the game.

 If you want to control an area, then opting for Icicle Crash and High Horsepower will give you great teamfighting tools.
 Meanwhile, Ice Fang and Earthquake will help you lock down single targets, or even smaller skirmishes should the stars align.